NeverBounce/NeverBounceApi-NodeJS/README.md

 <a href="https://www.npmjs.com/package/neverbounce"><img src="https://img.shields.io/npm/dt/neverbounce.svg" /></a>
 </p>

+> This version of the wrapper is for the V4 API currently in beta

 This is the official NeverBounce API NodeJS wrapper.
 It provides helpful methods to quickly implement our API in your NodeJS applications.

 Installation